 Once the sewage and trade waste has been through the treatment process, it is then known as effluent.
 The huge majority of this liquid is discharged via an ocean outfall, with a minor amount re-used at the plant during screening.

 In conjunction with the upgrade project, we’re preparing a new Effluent Management Strategy for the plant.
-This is a condition of the development licence approved by the Environment Protection Authority.

 The strategy aims to consider the community’s long-term expectations and identify alternatives for the future disposal of effluent from the plant.